 It really depends on the provider you choose, which is why it’s a great idea to compare the market before buying anything.
 Make sure you get the package that suits you best!

 How to improve VoIP call quality

-Once you’ve switched over to a VoIP system, you may actually find the call quality isn’t at its best to begin with.
+Once you’ve switched over to a hosted phone system, you may actually find the call quality isn’t at its best to begin with.
 But there are some easy fixes for that!

 Here are six steps to follow to ramp up the quality ASAP.

 - Get quality headsets.
 It’s worth paying extra for good ones, that way you’re guaranteed to have top hardware that delivers the goods.

 - Upgrade your ethernet cable to a CAT6.
 This can remove issues like a scrambled voice (known as a jitterbug).

 - Get a VoIP router.
 Don’t use a router for everything in your business, make sure you’ve got one specifically for calls.